 The children will understand how and why the school has made this decision.
 They will be able to discuss the additional support they would like and how and when the school staff should deliver this.
-At Moor Nook Community School, many children, including those considered More Able, receive additional support, both within and outside of the classroom, therefore there is no stigma attached to interventions by a Teaching Assistant, an outside agency or a specialist SEND teacher.
+At Moor Nook Community School, many children, including those considered More Able, receive additional support, both within and outside of the classroom, therefore there is no stigma attached to interventions by a Teaching Assistant, an outside agency/ professional or a specialist SEND teacher.

 Pupils will be involved with all meetings/reviews about their education, whether this be joining the meeting in person or giving their reviews beforehand, with a trusted adult.
 They are always able to express their aspirations & goals, the provision for them and how they can best be supported within school.
+This information is shared on their IEP.

 The progress they are making is regularly shared with the children and all success is celebrated at Moor Nook Community School.
-When the pupils have been unable to make the success, they, their parents/ carers and the school would like, adaptations are made to their teaching, support and resources to enable them to make more progress.
+When the pupils have been unable to reach the progress, they, their parents/ carers and the school would like, adaptations are made to their teaching, support and resources to enable them to succeed.

-At Moor Nook, all classes vote for two student representatives to join the School Council, this is a medium for pupil voice, both for SEND and non-send pupils, within school.
+Pupil Voice is important at Moor Nook.
+All classes vote for a Values Ambassador and two Student Representatives to join the School Council, this is a medium for pupil voice, both for SEND and non-send pupils, within school.